Xtra-Computing/DeltaBoost/README.md

 ```shell
 bash download_datasets.sh
 ```
 This script will download 5 datasets from LIBSVM wesbite.
 After downloading and unzipping, some instances will be removed from these datasets.
 The removing ratio is `0.1%` and `1%` by default.
 The time of removal may take several minutes.
 If more ratios is needed, you can change the `-r` option of `remove_sample.py`.
 After the preparation, there should exist a `data/` directory with the following structure.

+**Important:** `download_datasets.sh` is only tested for fresh execution.
+If a download is terminated and needed to restart, please remove the data folder by `rm -rf data/` beore the next execution.

 ```text
 data